siqb/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-I did not repeat this process on track two in order to get more data points.
-I found the data I collected from track 1 to be sufficient.
-To expand the data set, I repeated some augmentation techniques from Lab 2.

 The data collected by driving around the track is biased towards driving straight.
 This is evidenced by the fact that the car often doesn't turn enough (or sometimes not at all) to avoid driving through the curve and veering off the track.
 This is especially true of the biggest curves in the track.
 We need the car to be able to generalize to more driving conditions.
 I took the following steps to rebalance the dataset:

 1. Used the mouse instead of the keyboard for steering.
 The problem with the keyboard is that the left and right keys for steering are either pressed or they are not.
 This results in a data set which is fully of mostly zero degree steering angles (our y-labels) with very occassional higher steering angles thrown in.
 Using the mouse to drive the car creates a more natural experience where the driver has to maintain control over the steering angle at all times.
 This results in a continuous range of steering angles.
 2. Filter out a high percentage of straight driving steering angles.
 This took some experimentation but I found that filtering out 75% of steering angles less than 0.5 degrees worked.

-After the collection process, I had many data points.
+3. Drive a couple of laps with all "recovery" data.
+This means that I would drive the car towards the edge of the track, hit record, pull away from the edge of the track with a large steering angle, and then stop recording.
+The idea is to give the CNN examples of what to do in case the vehicle begins veering off the road since there aren't any examples of this scenario in normal straight biased driving.
+These images show what a recovery looks like starting from ... :
+4. and put 20% of the data into a validation set.

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

+I did not repeat this process on track two in order to get more data points.
+I found the data I collected from track 1 to be sufficient.
+To expand the data set, I repeated some augmentation techniques from Lab 2. lsAfter the collection process, I had many data points.
 I then preprocessed this data by running it through a short pipeline:

 ##### CNN Training